 I’m always sure to take pre workouts on an empty stomach, because I typically do intermittent fasting.
 In other words, I wake up and go to the gym first thing in the morning—no, I don’t bother eating.
 Working out on an empty stomach lets me get a big kick from the pre workout I’m taking, plus it’s good for getting shredded.

-Overall, it’s not at all a bad pre-workout.
-If you’re a beginner to lifting weights, this is all you need.
+If you’re a beginner to lifting weights, C4 will do just fine.
 Don’t worry about any of my barely legal, black market meth pre-workouts just yet.
 Work on building up a tolerance to C4 first, and then you can worry about the stronger shit.

 There’s a lot of scams out there in the supplement industry.
 From GNC to overpriced Walmart whey protein, everyone’s trying to make a quick buck, so it’s important that you arm yourself with knowledge.
 Hopefully after reading this article, you’re one step closer to finding your ideal pre workout.